aheiser/asterisk-tutorial/README.md

 live_dangerously = no
 ...
 ```
-## 04. Install and configure udhcp and ntp
+## 04. Install and configure udhcp and ntp.
 Configure network interface with static ip:
 ```bash
 $ vim /etc/network/interfaces